wp-plugins/wp-spamshield/readme.txt

 Version 1.1.3.2, *released 05/01/14*

-* Added new filters and improved current filters in the algorithmic spam protection layer.
+* Added new filters and improved existing filters in the algorithmic spam protection layer.
 * Made a few improvements to the blocked comment logging.

 Version 1.1.3.1, *released 04/28/14*